Raja the elephant, a big draw at the St. Louis Zoo, is moving to Columbus to breed

 “This news is bittersweet for all of us," Michael Macek, director of the St. Louis Zoo, said in a statement.
 “We know Raja is dear to his fans and to the Zoo family and he’ll be missed here, but we know this is for the best for Raja and the survival of this species.”

-The World Wildlife Fund says Asian elephants are endangered, with fewer than 50,000 in the wild.
+Asian elephants are endangered, with fewer than 50,000 in the wild, according to The World Wildlife Fund.
 Habitat loss and poaching are blamed for their plight.
-It is the largest land mammal on the Asian continent.
+They are the largest land mammal on the Asian continent.

 The Association of Zoos and Aquariums' Asian Elephant Species Survival Plan recommended the move of Raja, the St. Louis Zoo said.
 The program seeks to manage the Asian elephant population in North America and maximize the health, wellbeing and genetic diversity of the elephants, the zoo said.